jmcnamara/xlsxwriter.lua/dev/docs/source/tutorial01.rst

 Tutorial 1: Create a simple XLSX file
 =====================================

-Let's start by creating a simple spreadsheet using Lua and the xlsxwriter.lua module.
+Let's start by creating a simple spreadsheet using Lua and the ``xlsxwriter`` module.

 Say that we have some data on monthly outgoings that we want to convert into an